Lacock Choral Course

 with sound.
 The birdsong reverberates and the wind sings.

 The Echo Band sits apart from the main orchestra, or offstage.
 At the premiere, it was made up of alumni players.
 It could be a school/college/ community orchestra.
-The instrumentation and parts may also be adapted: for example, the most challenging passages (e.g. bb 218-224, 254-261) may be omitted.
-The exception is the percussion part which must be played as written, on the instruments specified.
+The instrumentation and parts may be adapted.
+For example, the most challenging passages (e.g. bb 218-224, 254-261) may be omitted.
+The exception is the percussion part which must be played as written.

 More Fieldwork Pieces